THE Johns Hopkins University Applied Physics Laboratory LLC — Federal Contractor Profile

 Frequently Asked Questions

-What does THE JOHNS HOPKINS UNIVERSITY APPLIED PHYSICS LABORATORY LLC do for the government?
+What does THE JOHNS HOPKINS UNIVERSITY APPLIED PHYSICS LABORATORY LLC do for the federal government?

 How much taxpayer money does THE JOHNS HOPKINS UNIVERSITY APPLIED PHYSICS LABORATORY LLC receive?